lryforeal/CED-Implementation/robotic_combat_game/README.md

 | matplotlib      | 3.10.1   |

 ## How to run
-### Generate offline game trajectories from the base policy
+### Generate offline game data using the base policy

 ```
 python generate_buffer.py